5 times to redeem points and miles rather than pay cash

 While some airline rewards never expire, the majority of programs will let your rewards lapse completely if you don’t “earn or burn” some of your rewards every 12 to 24 months (on average).

-While you can always “restart the clock” with your rewards haul by making an eligible rewards portal purchase, redeeming points/miles for a seat upgrade or using an eligible credit card to earn rewards on regular spending, making a redemption can also extend the life of your rewards.
-Even if the award you’re booking is subpar, redeeming some of your points or miles is much better than watching them disappear.
+Making a redemption can extend the life of your rewards, so even if the award you’re booking is subpar, redeeming some of your points or miles is much better than watching them disappear.

 5. Earning status isn’t a big priority